7 Secrets of Root Cause Analysis

 I’ve seen people cringe when performing a root cause analysis of a problem is suggested.
 They think this means a team of selected experts spending months locked up in a room.
-After all, didn’t the CSB take three years and spend almost $3 million investigating the BP Texas City explosion?
+After all, didn’t the CSB take over three years and spend over $3 million investigating the BP Texas City explosion?

 It’s true that some investigations may take too long and cost too much.
 But that doesn’t mean that every root cause analysis needs to take too long and cost too much.

 Root cause analysis should be scaled to the size of the problem and the risk of future accidents with similar causes.
 Small risk = small investigation.
 Big risk?
 Then, spend more time and more investigative effort … dot each “i” & cross each “t.”

 The hard part of responding appropriately is projecting the risk of the problem before the investigation starts.
 For example, sometimes an incident that seems quite simple can have complex causes that could, in different circumstances, cause a big accident.